roytang/blog/content/post/2004/05/sweet-sweet-vacation-time.md

 I've downloaded some Java code that will help me extract ID3 data from MP3 files.
 I'm hoping to use it to properly catalog all the MP3s on disk, assuming I get unlazy enough.

-Heh, while I was Mon's place, he made the brilliant observation that practically everything we do is fueled by how lazy (or unlazy) we are at any time&#8230;
+Heh, while I was Mon's place, he made the brilliant observation that practically everything we do is fueled by how lazy (or unlazy) we are at any time...

  [1]: http://battle.net/war3
  [2]: http://inq7.net